apache/arrow/docs/source/developers/cpp.rst

-When using ``clang`` and building with ``-DBUILD_WARNING_LEVEL=CHECKIN``, the ``-Wdocumentation`` flag is used which checks for some common documnetation inconsistencies, like documenting some, but not all function parameters with ``\param``.
+When using ``clang`` and building with ``-DBUILD_WARNING_LEVEL=CHECKIN``, the ``-Wdocumentation`` flag is used which checks for some common documentation inconsistencies, like documenting some, but not all function parameters with ``\param``.
 See the `LLVM documentation warnings section
 <https://releases.llvm.org/7.0.1/tools/clang/docs/DiagnosticsReference.html#wdocumentation>`_